axmachado/simplepos/docs/language.md

   for variables, and the linker manages the variable names to ensure no side effects of different functions using the name name for local variables.

+### POSXML API

+  Almost the entire POSXML API is already mapped into the SimplePOS language.
+  See the [api](api.md) help file

 ### The main Module file
   The "module" command specifies a starting point for a SimplePOS